'King of the NRA': Civil trial scrutinizes lavish spending by gun rights group’s longtime leader

 James, a Democrat, is the state’s chief law enforcement officer and has regulatory power over nonprofit organizations incorporated in the state, such as the NRA.
 James initially sought to shut the organization down, but a judge rejected that as a remedy.

-Now, James is asking that LaPierre and the other defendants be ordered to pay the NRA back and that they be banned from serving in leadership positions of any charitable organizations conducting business in New York, which would bar them from any NRA involvement.
+Now, James is asking that LaPierre and the other defendants be ordered to pay the NRA back and that they be banned from serving in leadership positions of any charitable organizations conducting business in the state — such as accepting donations from New Yorkers or having state residents as members.
+That would effectively bar them from any NRA involvement.

 The NRA trial is being held in the same Manhattan courtroom as former President Donald Trump’s civil fraud trial.
 Closing arguments in that case are scheduled for Thursday, forcing the NRA trial to relocate to a different courtroom for a few days.